ITT Inc.: Harold Geneen's appointment

 In 1959, Harold Geneen became CEO.
 Using leveraged buyouts, he turned the minor acquisitions of the 1950s into major growth during the 1960s.
 In 1965, ITT attempted to purchase the ABC television network for $700 million.
 The deal was halted by federal antitrust regulators who feared ITT was growing too large.
 ITT moved to acquire companies outside the telecommunications industry to continue its growth without violating antitrust legislation.
 Under Geneen's leadership, ITT acquired over 300 companies in the 1960s, with some of these acquisitions being hostile takeovers.
-The deals included well-known businesses like the Sheraton hotel chain, Wonder Bread maker Continental Baking, Rayonier, and Avis Rent-a-Car.
+The deals included well-known businesses like the Sheraton hotel chain, Wonder Bread maker Continental Baking, and Avis Rent-a-Car.
 ITT also absorbed smaller operations in auto parts, energy, books, semiconductors, and cosmetics.
 In 1966, ITT acquired Educational Services, Inc., an operator of for-profit schools, which became ITT/ESI.
 When ITT attempted to acquire The Hartford insurance company in 1970, the US Justice Department filed suit, and ITT agreed to divest assets equal to those of Hartford's, including Avis.

+During the 1960s and 1970s, under Geneen's leadership, ITT rose to prominence as the archetypal conglomerate, deriving its growth from hundreds of acquisitions in diversified industries.

-ITT's sales grew from about $700 million in 1960 to about $8 billion in 1970, and its profit from $29 million to $550 million.
-However, when increased interest rates started eating away at profits in the late 1960s, ITT's growth slowed considerably.
+Sales grew from about $700 million in 1960 to about $8 billion in 1970, and profit from $29 million to $550 million.
+However, when increased interest rates started eating away at profits in the late 1960s, growth slowed considerably.

 In the late 1960s, the British electronics manufacturer Kolster-Brandes Limited, KB for short, had run into trouble with its color television manufacturing and turned to ITT for help; ITT bought out the company, and for a while, UK products were badged "ITT KB" then eventually just ITT.
 By the late 1970s, ITT had a substantial presence on the UK domestic electrical market in television, audio, and portable radio products.